eInfraCentral/eic-operations/dockerSwarm/README.md

 ## Create Swarm

-If the network does not exist.
+If the network does not exist and the database.
 	1. `docker network create -d overlay --attachable eic-net`
 	2. `docker build . -t eic-postgres`